vccvisualization/vccvisualization.github.io/_people/hadwiger.md

 #[I can also link to stuff](http://link-to-my-cv.com "Link hover description")
 ---
 ### Research Interests
 ​Prof. Hadwiger's research interests are in scientific visualization and visual computing.
-They specifically focus on the visualization of extreme-scale data, volume visualization, flow visualization, differential geometry and mathematical physics in visualization, medical visualization, large-scale image and volume processing, multi-resolution techniques, data streaming and out-of-core processing, domain-specific languages for visualization, interactive segmentation, and GPU algorithms and architecture.
+They specifically focus on the visualization of extreme-scale data, volume visualization, flow visualization, differential geometry and mathematical physics in visualization, medical visualization, large-scale image and volume processing, multi-resolution and out-of-core techniques, domain-specific languages for visualization, interactive segmentation and feature identification, and GPU algorithms and architecture.

-### Education profile
+### Education Profile
 - Ph.D., Computer Science, Vienna University of Technology, Austria, 2004
 - Dipl.-Ing.
 (MS), Computer Science, Vienna University of Technology, Austria, 2000